LF-digitala-kanaler/LFDS/content/patterns/form-patterns/form-layout.md

 * Use the grid
 * Do not place more than two elements next to each other
-* Make the size of the input element correspond to the expected length of the input
+* Size of the element shows the expected length of input
 * Create clusters of related information

 Below you can find the rules of thumb explained in greater detail.
 For information on how to put the various form elements together, refer to [Form element grouping.](form-element-grouping)